TylerMcLuckie/Flocking_Research_Project/README.md

 ![](8.PNG)

 By creating a physics ray-cast on the butterflies we can test to detect a collision.
 Colliders would need to be attached to either an obstacle or a predator to detect it.
 Once detected the butterfly will turn away from it.
-As the bound method would have the butterflies redirecting to the centre when turning it was best to look at directing them differently in this case.
-I have used the [reflection method.]()
+As the bound method would have the butterflies redirecting to the center when turning it was best to look at directing them differently in this case.
+I have used the [reflection method.](https://docs.unity3d.com/2019.4/Documentation/ScriptReference/Vector3.Reflect.html)

 The avoidance procedure does not guarantee zero collisions between members of the swarm and obstacles.

 A given member of the swarm could receive conflicting direction information that may guide it straight into an obstacle or predator.
 If a member “happens to get too close to a neighbour on one side while at the same time trying to avoid an obstacle on the other side.
-Depending on the relative distances from the neighbour and the obstacle, one steering force might dominate the other, causing a [collision.”](Bough and Seemann ,D,G. AI for Game Developers © 2020 O'Reilly Media, Inc.) To try and mitigate this from happening I have worked on a collision detection with a response of turning away from the obstacle or predator.
+Depending on the relative distances from the neighbour and the obstacle, one steering force might dominate the other, causing a [collision.”](https://www.oreilly.com/library/view/ai-for-game/0596005555/index.html) To try and mitigate this from happening I have worked on a collision detection with a response of turning away from the obstacle or predator.

 There is an interesting study where a video game has been used to help researchers “learn more about how tiny European starlings keep predators at bay.”
 Using players to “target” virtual birds in a **murmuration pattern** researches have been able to reiterate the confusion such behaviour causes.